 As shown in Table 1, 61.6% of participants (n = 453) measured serum LDL levels between 100-159 mg/dL.
 Participants were similar across all serum LDL levels with respect to sex (49.8% male), mean age (74.6 years), and mean weight (159.9 pounds).
 The proportion of participants who reported a history of smoking was greatest among those with serum LDL between 100-129 mg/dL (59.7%), while the overall average was 56.6%.
 Altogether, 21.1% of participants had previously been diagnosed with coronary heart disease (CHD), 5.6% with congestive heart failure (CHF), and 13.5% with a cerebrovascular event.
 Five year all-cause mortality was substantially highest among participants with serum LDL below 70mg/dL (40.9%); while similar mortality rates were recorded for the remainder of participants (12.1% - 18.9%).

+4/4 for general table layout

+2/3 for the choice of descriptive statistics

+2/3 for discussion of finding

+Did not mention for potential confounding (-1)

+Did not mention about missing (-1)

+Total: 8/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years.